 Employees get a greater sense of satisfaction, self-worth, acknowledgment, and achievement when recognized and appreciated by their peers

-There are situations where peer-to-peer recognition can provide greater benefits:
+There are situations where peer-to-peer recognition can provide more significant benefits:

 Peer-to-peer recognition promotes a work culture where employees praise their co-workers and appreciate their accomplishments in a frank and transparent manner.